simonambridge/Oracle_to_Cassandra/README.md

     We want to pull the source data from Oracle and move it to the tables in Cassandra.
   </li>
   <li>
-    We will perform data transformations on the in-flight data in Spark and SparkSQL to achieve this.
+    We will perform data transformations on the in-flight data in Spark using dataframes and SparkSQL to achieve this.
   </li>
 </ul>